-Doha: The Gulf Cooperation Council (GCC) countries are set to play a more crucial role in the fast-growing halal market in coming years, according to a report by the International Trade Centre.
-The halal food and beverage market, spread across various countries and cultures, was estimated to be around $1.37 trillion at the end of 2014.
+Doha: The Gulf Cooperation Council (GCC) countries are set to play a more crucial role in the fast-growing halal market in the coming years, according to a report by the International Trade Centre.
+The halal food and beverage market spread across various countries and cultures was estimated to be around $1.37 trillion at the end of 2014.

 “Given that the GCC, both as a collective and among individual members, is actively pursuing a more prominent role in the halal ecosystem, we can expect to see the GCC becoming more influential in the halal market in the coming years,” said ‘Halal Goes Global’ report released recently by the International Trade Centre in Doha during a conference.
 “Significantly, the GCC with food and beverage expenditure of $93bn, represents 21 percent of the Middle East and North Africa (MENA) total and is generally viewed as the key market in the region,” said the report.